FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 First, let’s start with some terminology and concepts.
 Working with GRASS data is different than how you may be used to working with data using QGIS or other GIS software packages.
 Since the storage paradigm is significantly different than what you have seen in prior courses, we will discuss how GRASS stores data first.
 Refer to the figure below during the following explaination for a graphic representation of the storage concepts.

-In order for GRASS to start a project, it must first connect to a Database (also called a GISDBase).
+In order for GRASS to start a project, it must first connect to a **Database** (also called a GISDBase).
 The Database is simply a folder on your computer that has special sub directories.
 Once GRASS connects to a Database, it then needs to access a Location.

-A Location is a child directory of the Database and stores the coordinate system or map projection that all enclosed Mapsets will use; think of a Location as a common container for a project.
-A Mapset is a child directory of a Location that represents a geographical subset of its parent Location.
+A **Location** is a child directory of the Database and stores the coordinate system or map projection that all enclosed Mapsets will use; think of a Location as a common container for a project.

+A **Mapset** is a child directory of a Location that represents a geographical subset of its parent Location.
 Mapsets contain geographic data in their directories.
-There are two types of mapsets: Permanent and owner.
-A Permanent mapset usually contains read-only geographic data that can be used by anyone.
+There are two types of mapsets: *Permanent* and *owner*.

++ A **Permanent mapset** usually contains read-only geographic data that can be used by anyone.
 The Permanent mapset also may contain other information about the Location that is not stored anywhere else, therefore, the Permanent mapset must exist in every Location.
-Owner mapsets are user-created and represent specific areas or study sites within the Location.
++ **Owner mapsets** are user-created and represent specific areas or study sites within the Location.
 Think of a mapset as a collection of geographic data that is project or user specific.
 Owner mapsets can be named whatever logical name is desired.
 Examples of mapset names are ‘user1’ and ‘Nueces County’, where ‘user1’ represents a mapset created by, or created for a user on the system, and ‘Nueces County’ represents a project dealing with Nueces County, Texas.

-Last, there is the concept of a Region.
+Last, there is the concept of a **Region**.
 A Region is a subset of a Location defined by a rectangular bounding box.
 The Region is important for raster operations as it bounds the area (region) that will participate in any raster operations executed in GRASS.
 A Region is an operating parameter set when working in GRASS.

-If all of the above explaination was a little confusing, don’t worry, with practice in these labs, it will start to make more sense.
+If all of the above explanation was a little confusing, don’t worry, with practice in these labs, it will start to make more sense.

 ![GRASS Storage Paradigm](figures/GRASS_Storage_Paradigm.jpg)